MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-Housing-Federal-Housing-Commissioner-Department-Housing-Urban-Development/part-3280-Manufactured-Home-Construction-Safety-Standards/subpart-H-Heating-Cooling-Fuel-Burning-Systems/section-3280.705.md

 (6) *Couplings.* Pipe couplings and unions shall be used to join sections of threaded piping.
 Right and left nipples or couplings shall not be used.

-(7) *Hangers and supports.* All gas piping shall be adequately supported by galvanized or equivalently protected metal straps or hangers at intervals of not more than 4 feet, except where adequate support and protection is provided by structural members.
-Solid-iron-pipe gas supply connection(s) shall be rigidly anchored to a structural member within 6 inches of the supply connection(s).
+(7) *Hangers and supports.* All horizontal gas piping must be adequately supported by galvanized or equivalently protected metal straps or hangers at intervals of not more than 4 feet, except where adequate support and protection is provided by structural members.
+Vertical gas piping in multi-story dwelling units must be supported at intervals of not more than 6 feet.
+Solid iron-pipe connection(s) must be rigidly anchored to a structural member within 6 inches of the supply connection(s).

-(8) *Testing for leakage.* (i) Before appliances are connected, piping systems shall stand a pressure of at least six inches mercury or three PSI gage for a period of not less than ten minutes without showing any drop in pressure.
-Pressure shall be measured with a mercury manometer or slope gage calibrated so as to be read in increments of not greater than one-tenth pound, or an equivalent device.
-The source of normal operating pressure shall be isolated before the pressure tests are made.
-Before a test is begun, the temperature of the ambient air and of the piping shall be approximately the same, and constant air temperature be maintained throughout the test.
+(8) *Testing for leakage.* (i) Before appliances are connected, piping systems must stand a pressure of three ± 0.2 psi gauge for a period of not less than ten minutes without showing any drop in pressure.
+Pressure must be measured with a mercury manometer or slope gauge calibrated so as to be read in increments of not greater than one-tenth pound, or an equivalent device.
+The source of normal operating pressure must be isolated before the pressure tests are made.
+Before a test is begun, the temperature of the ambient air and of the piping must be approximately the same, and constant air temperature must be maintained throughout the test.

 (ii) After appliances are connected, the piping system shall be pressurized to not less than 10 inches nor more than 14 inches water column and the appliance connections tested for leakage with soapy water or bubble solution.

+(iii) Where gas piping between transportable sections must be made on site, the installation instructions must contain provisions for onsite testing for leakage consistent with the provisions in paragraph (l)(8)(i) of this section.

 [40 FR 58752, Dec.
 18, 1975, as amended at 42 FR 54383, Oct.
 5, 1977.
 Redesignated at 44 FR 20679, Apr.
 6, 1979, as amended at 52 FR 4587, Feb.
 12, 1987; 58 FR 55016, Oct.
 25, 1993; 70 FR 72050, Nov.
 30, 2005; 78 FR 73987, Dec.
-9, 2013]
+9, 2013; 86 FR 2522, Jan.
+12, 2021]